-Before we get to that, know this critical fact that secular accounts glossed over: Maria Branyas was a deeply religious person.
-She was often described as having a strong Catholic faith, which played a significant role in her life and routine.
+Before we get to the findings, know this critical fact that secular accounts about her age and death glossed over: Maria Branyas was a deeply religious person.
+She was described by those close to her as having a strong Catholic faith.

 She also avoided stress.